 2Schreiber, M. (2013), Do we need the g‐index?.
 J Am Soc Inf Sci Tec, 64: 2396-2399. doi:10.1002/asi.22933

-From the Web of Science site, you can create a ResearcherID and Publons Researcher profile; once you have claimed your publications, your Publons Researcher profile automatically calculates your h-index, as well as other metrics.
+Once you have created a Web of Science ResearcherID and claimed your publications to that profile, your Researcher Profile automatically calculates your h-index, as well as other metrics.

 Once you have created a Scholar Profile and claimed your publications within Google Scholar, your profile will automatically calculate both your h-index and i10 index.